There’s an ongoing debate among fishkeepers about whether Tetra’s SafeStart or API’s Quick Start even work.

 Don’t worry if your aquarium becomes cloudy at first.

-Which one to choose?
+Which one should you choose?
 What’s the difference?

 This is not one of those posts where I discuss the pros and cons of both products and leave the choice to you.